Rajeev Chandrasekhar: Politics

-In the Second Modi ministry Chandrasekhar became a Minister of State following the cabinet reshuffling in July 2021.
-He was the Minister of State for the Ministry of Electronics and Information Technology, Ministry of Skill Development and Entrepreneurship, and Ministry of Jal Shakti.
-Earlier he was a national spokesperson of BJP.
-He was announced as the BJP candidate from the Trivandrum constituency for the 2024 Lok Sabha elections in Kerala.
-He lost to the then incumbent MP Shashi Tharoor by 16,077 votes.
+In July 2021, Rajeev was inducted into the Second Modi ministry as a Minister of State.
+Leveraging his background as a technocrat, he was assigned key portfolios, serving concurrently as the Minister of State for the Ministry of Electronics and Information Technology (MeitY), the Ministry of Skill Development and Entrepreneurship, and the Ministry of Jal Shakti.
+Prior to his ministerial tenure, he served as a national spokesperson for the BJP.

+In the 2024 Lok Sabha elections, Rajeev was fielded as the BJP candidate for the Thiruvananthapuram constituency in Kerala.
+In a highly competitive contest, he secured a significant vote share but lost to the incumbent MP Shashi Tharoor by a narrow margin of 16,077 votes.
+Following the election, Rajeev continued to expand his political leadership in Keralam, subsequently taking on the role of state president of BJP Keralam.